If you or your spouse has initiated divorce proceedings, there are several topics that you’ll need to negotiate before finalizing your divorce.

 What are the Different Types of Alimony in Virginia?

-We’ve discussed the why and the how much of alimony, but another important thing to take into consideration are the different types of alimony judges award in Virginia.
+We’ve discussed the why and the how much basics of alimony, but another important thing to take into consideration are the different types of alimony awards in Virginia.

 Generally speaking, these different types differ by how you pay alimony (lump sum or monthly for example) as well as how long you must pay.